-When you are searching for surgical and non-surgical techniques that will help to rejuvenate your face, two of the most commonly used options include dermal fillers and facelift procedure.
+When searching for surgical and non-surgical techniques to help rejuvenate your face, two of the most commonly used options include dermal fillers and facelift procedures.
 Although a facelift procedure involves the administration of general anesthesia and incisions, it may be your best option when attempting to improve the appearance of your face.
 Understanding which of the two options is best for you will allow you to make the right decision.

 What Are Dermal Fillers?

 Dermal fillers are designed to help reduce the signs of aging in your face.
 This injectable filler is placed directly into the skin in order to add to your facial volume and remove wrinkles.
-The gel will stimulate growth of a collagen substance, which is a natural substance in the body that lessens with age.
+The gel will stimulate the growth of a collagen substance.
+A natural substance in the body that lessens with age.
 Dermal fillers are minimally invasive and come with hardly any risks.
-The treatment takes only 30 minutes to complete with the results showing up immediately.
+The treatment takes only 30 minutes to complete, with the results showing up immediately.
 The primary issue with dermal fillers is that there are limitations to them.
 The results of a single treatment will only last for 4-6 months.
-It’s also important to know that these fillers are unable to effectively treat deeper signs of aging, which can include deep wrinkles and standard jowl formation.
+It’s important to know that these fillers are unable to effectively treat deeper signs of aging.
+This can include deep wrinkles and standard jowl formation.

 What Is a Facelift?

 A facelift is a form of plastic surgery that helps to improve some of the more noticeable aging signs within your neck and face.
 These signs can include the development of jowls, sagging skin, deep fold lines, and excess fat in your neck.
-Facelift procedure are oftentimes paired with similar types of plastic surgery to help with the improvement of the entire facial appearance.
-Although a facelift won’t change your appearance altogether, it can reduce some of the more notable signs of aging that you may be suffering from.
+Facelift procedures are often paired with similar types of plastic surgery to help improve the entire facial appearance.
+Although a facelift won’t change your appearance altogether, it can reduce some of the more notable signs of aging.
 One of the main benefits of this procedure is that the results will typically last anywhere from 5-10 years.

 How to Know When Surgery Is Your Best Option

-While dermal fillers can be effective at reducing some of the signs of aging that you may be going through, they are specifically meant to be used for some of the less severe aging signs.
+Dermal fillers can effectively reduce some signs of aging.
+They are specifically meant to be used for some of the less severe aging signs.
 Using these fillers to attempt to fix moderate to severe issues can cause these problems to worsen.
 If you use dermal fillers incorrectly, it’s possible for you to experience a bloated appearance.
-Although there are several risks that you should keep in mind with a facelift surgery, the results can be far more beneficial.
+Although there are several risks that you should keep in mind with facelift surgery, the results can be far more beneficial.